larsrh/website/topics/recursion/02-sets.md

 The correct answer is “no”.
 Here's the kicker:
 Let _S_ be the soldier that has been given the instruction.
-Does _S_ shave themselves?
+Does _S_ shave themself?

-* If yes, then – according to the instructions – _S_ should not be shaving _S_, because they are shaving themselves.
+* If yes, then – according to the instructions – _S_ should not be shaving _S_, because they are shaving themself.
-* If no, then _S_ should be shaving _S_, because they are not shaving themselves.
+* If no, then _S_ should be shaving _S_, because they are not shaving themself.

 Bertrand Russell pointed out this problem in 1901, although it was formulated a bit more abstractly: